abhishekkrthakur/clickbaits_revisited/README.md

 # Clickbaits Revisited

-This repository provides the code used for : [add article link]
+This repository provides the code used for : https://www.linkedin.com/pulse/clickbaits-revisited-deep-learning-title-content-features-thakur

 ### Data Collection